-- Always heed Garda or local authority road signs advising of a road closure or detour. - Leaving your vehicle is dangerous.
-Wear a high visibility jacket and use your hazard lights to enable other traffic to avoid collision with your vehicle.
-However, on a motorway, it is safer to get out of your car and stand behind the safety barrier.
+- Never drive through flooded roads.
+The water could be deeper than you think.
+Find an alternative route. - Snow and ice will always be worse in mountainous areas and higher ground try to reroute around such places.
+Fully remove snow and ice from the roof of vehicle before you depart. - Always heed Garda or local authority road signs advising of a road closure or detour. - Leaving your vehicle is dangerous, wear a high visibility jacket and use your hazard lights to enable other traffic to avoid collision with your vehicle.
+Never stop on a motorway, only in the case of an emergency.
+If you have no alternative it is safer to get out of your car and stand behind the safety barrier.
 Call for assistance immediately.